ZacksAmber/Udacity-A-B-Testing-by-Google/README.md

 - Population sizing metrics, based on your unit of diversion.
 Your population of control and experiment should be comparable.
 - Actual invariants, those metrics that shouldn’t change when you run your experiment.

 The good invariant metrics are the metrics before the **Experiment Change** happens in **The Process of Users' Behaviors**, and the invariant metrics should not changed by any reason including your **Experiment Change**.
-In this experiment, the **Experiment Change** locates in the step while the users are clicking on "start free trail".
+In this experiment, the **Experiment Change** locates in the step while the users are clicking on "start free trial".

 |Metric Name|Metric Formula|$d_{min}$|Notation|Python Notation|Reason|
 |:-:|:-:|:-:|:-:|:-:|:-:|